vpadival/DS_Capstone/README.md

 ## 📌 Project Overview

 SpaceX’s ability to reuse rocket stages drastically reduces launch costs.
-By analyzing launch data, we aim to predict the landing outcome and understand what factors contribute to a successful recovery.
+By analysing launch data, we aim to predict the landing outcome and understand what factors contribute to a successful recovery.

 ## 🔍 Objectives